crypto101/book/complete-cryptosystems.rst

 TLS is the world's most common cryptosystem, and hence probably also the most studied.
-Over the years, many flaws have been discovered in SSL and TLS, despite many of the world's top cryptographers contributing to and examining the standard [29]_.
+Over the years, many flaws have been discovered in SSL and TLS, despite many of the world's top cryptographers contributing to and examining the standard [#]_.
 As far as we know, the current versions of TLS are secure, or at least can be configured to be secure.

+.. [#]
+   In case I haven't driven this point home yet: it only goes to show that designing cryptosystems is hard, and you probably shouldn't do it yourself.

 Handshakes
 ~~~~~~~~~~